bounchi-o/AYUKT99/README.md

 # AYUKT99
 This is my first one
 <br>
-Apple is my favourite fruit.
+Apple is not my favourite fruit.